awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 Upsampling reduces the interval between observations in the dataset\.
 For example, if you upsample observations that are taken every two hours into hourly observations, you can use an interpolation method to infer hourly observations from the ones that have been taken every two hours\.
 For information on interpolation methods, see [pandas\.DataFrame\.interpolate](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.interpolate.html)\.

-You can resample both numeric an non\-numeric data\.
+You can resample both numeric and non\-numeric data\.

 Use the **Resample** operation to resample your time series data\.
 If you have multiple time series in your dataset, Data Wrangler standardizes the time interval for each time series\.